SCAR REVISION

 After your initial consultation with Dr Ali, you will receive a written estimate of fees and an information pack to read before your second consultation.
 The second consultation is free of charge.

 Please note: Your satisfaction involves more than a fee.
-When choosing a surgeon for cosmetic surgery, remember that factors such as the surgeon’s training, qualifications, experience and your comfort with him/ her are just as important as the final cost of the surgery
+When choosing a doctor for cosmetic procedure, remember that factors such as the doctor’s training, qualifications, experience and your comfort with him/ her are just as important as the final cost of the procedure.

 HOW TO BOOK A CONSULTATION